TanmayNelge/FinAudit-AI/README.md

   for authorization — there's no admin-only functionality.
 - Notifications are not persisted beyond a read flag — there's no in-app archive view.
+- Uploaded PDFs are not stored or re-downloadable — only file metadata and AI results are persisted, and no file download endpoint exists.
+- Deleting a document leaves its notifications orphaned (they point at a deleted `docId`; harmless since everything is ownership-scoped, but not cleaned up).
 - If the Gemini API call fails, the document is still marked `completed` with a fallback score of 50 and a generic flagged issue explaining the failure, so it's visible in the registry rather than silently lost —